herminyliu/cs224n-default-proj/README.md

 2. In mainland China hugging face can not be visited without VPN.
 Even when I use a VPN and switched it to the global mode, there is still something wrong with the Internet connection on my machine, so I manually download pytorch_model.bin, vocab.txt and config.json from https://huggingface.co/google-bert/bert-base-uncased/tree/main and place it in the folder ./bert-base-uncased-manual-download, and set local_files_only to be True.
 Files under the folder ./bert-base-uncased-manual-download is not tracked by git.

-: 2.1 If you prefer to manually download the files like me, remember to download the files and change the file path before you run this code.
+>If you prefer to manually download the files like me, remember to download the files and change the file path before you run this code.

 ```
 self.bert = BertModel.from_pretrained(r".\path\to\your\downloaded\files", local_files_only=True)
 self.tokenizer = BertTokenizer.from_pretrained(r".\path\to\your\downloaded\files", local_files_only=True)
 ```

-: 2.2 If you prefer to download automatically, remember to set local_files_only back to the default value False, and change the local file path to the model name 'bert-base-uncased'.
+>If you prefer to download automatically, remember to set local_files_only back to the default value False, and change the local file path to the model name 'bert-base-uncased'.

 ```
 self.bert = BertModel.from_pretrained('bert-base-uncased')